"Continued Colonies: The New Human Landscape"

 I admit limited understanding.
 I often have trouble with intellectual description of abstract visuals.
 I don't get it, but, I did ask for it, and, I will admit, when I think about it, the work does have an urban feel to it.

 The work is indeed interesting, even beautiful.
 Large for paper, in enamel and oil.
 Bold in color but not screaming brightly.
 Different colors, working well together.
 Many, many layers developing deeply rich textures.
 Drawing is added, many small elements, some in repetition, some with very fine line.
-I haven't seen much like it so will venture to say it is original.
+I haven't seen much like it so will venture to say i

 Two other types of work are presented: pen and ink on paper and ceramic with wood.
 Smaller than a bread box.
 The pen and ink is comprised of a multitude of very fine lines, mostly straight.
 Once again, unlike anything I have seen.
 The ceramic work includes fauna which is where aspects of nature are evident.